Skip to main content

 Percentage of patients admitted to hospital from the emergency department within Ontario's target time

-How long patients spent in the emergency department, and were then admitted to hospital (includes any time a patient may have waited in the emergency department for a bed to be available in the hospital).
+How long patients spent in the emergency department and were then admitted to hospital (including any time patients may have waited in the emergency department for a bed to be available in the hospital)

-Data for time spent in the emergency department is reported using these measurement numbers:
+Data source for time spent in emergency departments

 Parts of this material are based on data and information compiled and provided by the Canadian Institute for Health Information.
 However, the analyses, conclusions, opinions and statements expressed herein are those of the author, and not necessarily those of the Canadian Institute for Health Information.